parviz11/flaskapp/README.md

   * For Flask app, builds a container image in ACR by using Dockerfile in the root directory
   * For `nginx`, builds a container image in ACR by using Dockerfile in `./nginx/Dockerfile`
 * Creates App Service Plan
 * Creates App Service, instructs the App Service to build multicontainer app by using `docker-compose-azure.yml` file.
-This pulls the images from ACR and run them in the App Service.
+This pulls the images from ACR and runs them in the App Service.
 * Adds secrets as environment variables in App Service.